kevinschmidtG/iamdeny_TechCon2023/README.md

 ## Pre-requisites

+1. Enable the IAM API in your project
-1. In your target project, make sure you are at least [Deny Admin](https://cloud.google.com/iam/docs/understanding-roles#iam.denyAdmin)
+2. In your project, make sure you are at least [Deny Admin](https://cloud.google.com/iam/docs/understanding-roles#iam.denyAdmin)
-2. Make sure you are logged into that account when running the gcloud commands below
+3. Make sure you are logged into that account when running the gcloud commands below

 ## Set up your environment